AdSense account disabled for invalid traffic

 - Review the top reasons for account closure.
 Think about if any of these reasons apply to you and your content.
 Did your friends click on your ads too many times?
 Did you purchase traffic that led to a surge of invalid traffic?
 Can you make content and/or behavioral changes to prevent the invalid traffic from happening again?

 - Review the ad implementations on your desktop site, mobile site, and/or mobile app.
 Think about what your typical user journey would be, and see if the ad implementations might cause users to accidentally click on your ads.

-- In the appeal form, provide the email address that's associated with your disabled AdSense account.
+- In the appeal form, provide the email address that's associated with your disabled Google AdSense account.
 This will help us locate your account and reduce delays in appeal processing time.

 - Tell us what changes you’ll make for the future.
 Once again, carefully consider the top reasons for account closure.
 What systems or behaviors have you put in place to ensure this won't happen again?
 For example, tell us how you've adjusted your ad implementations, evaluated your traffic sources, hired testers to properly test your content, etc.